So now you are ready for your first solo trip and looking for travel tips!. You are in the right place.

 Tent & Sleeping Mat

 For most of the trips outside the country, you may not need a tent, sleeping mat or even a sleeping bag.
-On my part, I always carry a sleeping bag and sleeping mat just in case I end up on a train with no beddings or in a campsite.
+On my part, I always carry a sleeping bag and sleeping mat just in case I end up on a train with no beddings or at a campsite.

 Pack all other travel essentials but if they are adding a lot of weight to your backpack just leave them behind.
-I always carry a book, diary, a pen, playing cards and a few electronics (Camera, Power bank and a phone) with me.
+I always carry a book, a diary, a pen, playing cards and a few electronics (Camera, Power bank and phone) with me.

 On Journey and Destination tips

 Adventure and Experiences

 The main reason why you went out for the trip is to have an adventure and fun.
 So have it.

 Take photos of the places you have visited and a few of yourself.
 You may not travel there ever again.